 Bleeding Heart (Dicentra spectabilis) is an old-fashioned, two- to three-foot tall cottage garden favorite that likes partial to full shade and moist, well-drained soil.
 This bushy perennial produces small heart-shaped blooms on arching stems in early spring.
+Varieties of bleeding heart are available in light or dark pink, red, or all white.
 The attractive, lobed foliage goes dormant in summer, turning yellow.
 Plant in US Zones 2 - 7.

 Brunnera produces tiny, brilliant blue flowers in early spring.
 Grow in partial to full shade.
 The heart-shaped leaves can also be variegated.
 This slow grower will not need frequent division and will eventually form large clumps.
 Keep moist to avoid browning at the edges of the leaves.
 Brunnera is a perennial grown in US Zones 3 - 7.